eyalgromzin/fullstack-vutudu/client/README.md

 ### Changing the HTML

 The `public` folder contains the HTML file so you can tweak it, for example, to [set the page title](#changing-the-page-title).
-The `<script>` tag with the compiled code will be added to it automatically during the build process.
+The `<script>` subject with the compiled code will be added to it automatically during the build process.

 ### Adding Assets Outside of the Module System